-A Christmas Carol one of the most compelling, insightful, and eerie stories ever written by Charles Dickens -- and when you're talking about the man who wrote Oliver Twist, Great Expectations, and David Copperfield (to name only a few), that's saying something pretty substantial.
-The story of a miserable old man who learns to become a decent person at the last minute has universal appeal and a moral that rings true any time of year, and each Christmas, it becomes even more poignant.
+A Christmas Carol is one of the most compelling, insightful, and eerie stories ever written by Charles Dickens -- and when you're talking about the man who wrote Oliver Twist, Great Expectations, and David Copperfield (to name only a few), that's saying something pretty substantial.
+The story of a miserable old man who finally learns to become a decent person has universal appeal and a moral that rings true any time of year, and each Christmas, it becomes even more poignant.

 A Christmas Carol (1938)

-Cast: Reginald Owen, Terry Kilburn, Gene Lockhart Director: Edwin L. Marin (Invisible Agent) Should you watch it?
-Your grandparents' preferred version.
+Cast: Reginald Owen, Terry Kilburn, Gene Lockhart Director: Edwin L. Marin (Invisible Agent) Why it's worth watching: This is your grandparents' preferred version.
 (Or perhaps great-grandparents.)
 The first "major" adaptation of Dickens' novella, and one that makes some notable changes to the source material -- this is the first version to stuff all the ghostly visits into a single night, a tweak that would stick in later adaptations.
-(Dickens had the arrive over three days.)
+(Dickens had them arrive over three days.)
 Family-friendly to a fault and kinda skimpy -- it runs a mere 69 minutes -- it does feature a memorably crotchety performance by Reginald Owen as Scrooge.
-Where to watch it: Rent on iTunes, Amazon, Vudu, and YouTube

 A Christmas Carol (1951)